Koenvh1/ets2-local-radio/SETTINGS.md

 #### Ets2Folder
 Folder where Euro Truck Simulator 2 is installed in, checks whether the plugin exists there.

+#### AtsFolder
+Folder where American Truck Simulator is installed in, checks whether the plugin exists there.

 ## Web
 Can be found as `web/config.js`, follows JavaScript object syntax.